binhlam-eh/blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This repository aims to work on a practical rails web application which mimics a blog where user can perform CRUD on articles and comments with a simple authentication provided.

-Things you may want to cover:
+Knowledge covered:

 * Ruby version